abhididdigi/abhididdigi.github.io/_posts/2012-01-10-upload-affected-cis-for-a-change-request-from-a-csv-or-txt-attachment.md

 ---
 layout: post
-title: Upload Affected CI's for a Change Request from a .csv or .txt attachment
+title: How to Upload Affected CIs for a Change Request from a .csv or .txt Attachment
 tag: servicenow
 ---